bentoml/BentoML/docs/source/concepts.rst

 BentoML provides a pre-built docker image for running YataiService.
-For each BentoML release, a new image will be pushed to docker hub under :code:`bentoml/yatai-service` with the same image tag as the PyPI package version.
-For example, use the following command to start a YataiService of BentoML version 0.7.2, loading data from your local BentoML repository under the local ``~/bentoml`` directory:
+For each BentoML release, a new image will be pushed to [docker hub](https://hub.docker.com/r/bentoml/yatai-service/tags) under :code:`bentoml/yatai-service` with the same image tag as the PyPI package version.
+For example, use the following command to start a YataiService of BentoML version 0.8.6, loading data from your local BentoML repository under the local ``~/bentoml`` directory:

 .. code-block:: bash